 How Do I Bulk Edit WordPress or WooCommerce Categories?

 There are two methods of doing this.
-To bulk edit categories on their own, you can follow a process similar to the one described in this guide.
+To bulk edit WordPress or WooCommerce categories on their own, you can follow a process similar to the one described in this guide.
 Just select the appropriate category at the start of the export process.
 See How to Export WordPress Categories and Tags for more information.

 How Do I Migrate WordPress or WooCommerce Data?

-- On the source site, use WP All Export to export the data in question, but download a bundle file instead of just the data file.
+- On the source site, export the data in question but download a bundle file instead of just the data file.

 - On the destination site, upload the bundle file.
-The bundle file contains all the instructions that WP All Import needs to configure the import.
+The bundle file contains all the instructions needed to configure the import.

 - Run the import.